a person who operates a farm

 ruckus about a word, but we just can’t tell what’s to come of it unless we take some steps.

-payment to the holder of a patent or copyright or resource for the right to use their property
+payment to the holder of a patent or copyright or resource

 That’s a fair